-He’s had a mighty hard slog to get to where he is right now in athletics and this sacrifice was evident in the words and personal story he used in the speech.
+He’s had a mighty hard slog to get to where he is right now in athletics.
+And he therefore used this sacrifice in the words and personal story he noted in the team speech.

-The speech made clear that all the athletes should count themselves fortunate to be fit for the home Olympics.
+In his team captain speech he made clear that all the athletes should count themselves fortunate to be fit for the home Olympics.
 He used the example of runner Steph Twell who will miss the Olympics through injury:

 Use Steph’s story to appreciate what you have and think about how she would give anything to be in your shoes when you get to the start line and use that to inspire you.

-You’d expect his speech to be littered with athletics metaphors and he duly obliged:
+You might expect him to litter his speech with athletics metaphors.
+So, he duly obliged:

 Set the bar high, don’t be content with making the team.
 Don’t look back in 10 or 20 years and think you wish you’d done things differently.
 Aim for your own gold medal, whatever that may be.

 Excellent motivating stuff on the eve of the Games.

 He also managed to mix some good self-deprecation with an easy nod towards the redoubtable head coach, Charles van Commenee: